 Helping you find a career in the social care industry

-Each of these vulnerable groups has different needs and requires different services, so specialising can enable you to provide a better and more dedicated overall service.
+These groups have different needs and therefore require different services, so specialising can help you to provide the best social care possible.

-There are a selection of employers within social care, but there will be far more in the public and charity sectors than the private sectors.
-The biggest employers include local authorities and the NHS, who can also offer the highest levels of job security.
+The majority of social care roles will be found in the public sector.
+The largest employers are local authorities and the NHS, both of which can also offer the highest levels of job security.

 Social care is an incredibly rewarding career that allows you to be paid for helping others.
 It can give immense feelings of satisfaction and you will be making a tangible difference to the quality of people's lives.

 As you are likely to be working with vulnerable individuals, you may need to undergo background checks (e.g. Disclosure & Barring Service - DBS) to ensure your suitability for the role.
 The vast majority of employers will conduct these checks on your behalf when considering whether to make you a job offer.